Dental Hygiene & Periodontal Therapy

 Being able to restore your teeth with fillings, crowns and the like means nothing if we can’t keep them and the surrounding tissue healthy.
-That’s why the dental cleaning – known as prophylaxis in industry terms – we provide all of our patients is so critical to your oral health, not to mention your overall well-being.
+That’s why dental hygiene therapy – known as prophylaxis in industry terms – we provide all of our patients is so critical to your oral health, not to mention your overall well-being.

 A dental prophylaxis is the removal of plaque, bacteria, calculus and extrinsic stains by a qualified dental hygienist.
 This cleaning is not sub-gingival, meaning your provider will not go underneath your gums to clean out any material – which for the average, healthy patient is not necessary.
 In our office, we’ll pair your regular cleanings (usually recommended every 6 months) with oral examinations by the dentist and updates on x-rays as warranted.
 We also check the health of your gums and surrounding tissues at these visits, which take approximately one hour.